2019 Graduate Commencement Speaker

-Much of Reich’s work as an author, journalist and speaker—including at Elmhurst College—has focused on the Holocaust and genocide.
+Much of Reich’s work as an author, journalist and speaker—including at Elmhurst University—has focused on the Holocaust and genocide.
 The son of two Holocaust survivors, Reich discovered his parents’ never-discussed story and brought it to the screen in Prisoner of Her Past, a PBS documentary he wrote, co-produced and narrated.

-He brought this story to Elmhurst College in 2010, as that year’s Holocaust Lecture.
+He brought this story to Elmhurst University in 2010, as that year’s Holocaust Lecture.
 He returned in 2017 to reflect on the work and legacy of Nobel Peace Prize laureate Elie Wiesel.
 At the time, Reich was developing his recently published book, The Art of Inventing Hope: Intimate Conversations with Elie Wiesel.
 Reich worked on the project with Wiesel during the last four years of Wiesel’s life.

 Reich has covered music and the arts for the Chicago Tribune since 1978, and currently is in post-production on his third documentary, Left-Handed Pianist, based on his Chicago Tribune stories about a man wounded by his father in childhood who launched his concert career at age 78.